 I've argued before that reading books gives you an edge in your career.
 Reading is the best way to expand the mental models you have for evaluating the world.
 They provide colour and context in a way that no podcast or Facebook post can.
 Your career decisions — Jump to another job?
 Learn that new skill?
 Go for that promotion? — depend on how well you see the world.
 Reading matters.

 Update, January 2019: Oddly, I've updated my beliefs on this claim.
 I no longer think reading is the best way to expand the mental models you have for evaluating the world.
-It is merely one way, and the benefits from reading ultimately depend on your goals in life.
+It is merely one way, and the benefits from reading ultimately depend on your ability to put things to practice.
 For a more nuanced look at my current beliefs on this, see the series of posts I've written on Putting Mental Models to Practice.

 In this, at least, I'm not alone.
 History is littered with great minds who point to their heavy reading as a reason for their success.
 There's an argument to be made here about developing better mental models as a result of reading that makes one more effective at life, compared to the person who doesn't.